neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/README.md

 2. Execute the respective file (accept UAC prompts/etc.)

-3. In the simplest form, press enter four times, then set a password - a default encrypted VHD container will be created as follows:
+3. In the simplest form, press *Enter* four times, then set a password - a default encrypted VHD container will be created as follows:

 * **VHD File Name:** *username*_private.vhd
 * **Location:** C:\Users\ *username* \Desktop